nszumowski/game-night-manager/README.md

 - [ ] Develop mobile app versions (iOS/Android)
 - [ ] Add unit and integration tests
 - [ ] Use same email util for forgot password or anything else as used with game night invitations
+- [ ] Groups - add friends to groups, can invite groups to game nights - these are private to the group admin and for organizational purposes only?
+- [x] Game Night - Invite friends to game night
+- [x] Game Night - Edit game night
+- [x] Game Night - Delete game night
+- [x] Game Night - Create game night
 - [x] Users/Profile - Secure passwords when updating and registering
 - [x] Profile - Update Password functionality
 - [x] Profile - Forgot Password functionality